inko-lang/inko/docs/source/guides/ffi.md

     Some platforms merge libc and libm together, such as macOS.
 In this case Inko only links against libc.

-To illustrate static linking, we'll use update our `test.inko` to import zlib
+To illustrate static linking, we'll update our `test.inko` to import zlib
 instead:

 ```inko